elijah-team/programming-with-elijah/blog/content/edition-2/posts/02-minimal-rust-kernel/index.md

 +++
-title = "A Minimal Rust Kernel" weight = 2
+title = "Namespaces and Packages" weight = 2
-path = "minimal-rust-kernel"
+path = "namespaces-and-packages"
-date = 2018-02-10
+date = 2021-06-13

 [extra]
 chapter = "Organizing your Code"
 +++

-In this post we create a minimal 64-bit Rust kernel for the x86 architecture.
-We build upon the [freestanding Rust binary] from the previous post to create a bootable disk image, that prints something to the screen.

-[freestanding Rust binary]: @/edition-2/posts/01-freestanding-rust-binary/index.md
+Namespaces and packages are essential to keep your code orderly and to use code written by other people.

 <!-- more -->